 One of the strategic aims of the GYA is to act as a facilitator of the growing global network of young academies and to support their establishment as well as joint projects and meetings between them.

 Information on regional and global meetings of young academies can be found here.

-Most importantly, the GYA has boosted the establishment of NYAs around the world.
-Since its inception, 28 NYAs have been established, many of them with support from the GYA and its members.
-Overall, 34 NYAs and more than 10 similar bodies now exist worldwide.
-More are close to launching in 2018.
+Since its establishment, the GYA has boosted the establishment of NYAs around the world.
+Since its inception, more than 45 NYAs have been established, many of them with support from the GYA and its members.
+Overall, 56 National Young Academies exist worldwide (October 2023), with a number of additional national similar bodies, transnational young academies and young scientists networks also being part of the broader young academies network.
+More are close to launching in 2023 or 2024.

 Information on establishing a young academy can be found here.

 See also the 2019 Declaration on the Guiding Principles of Young Academies.